 This doesn’t help me one jot with SEO, but it protects me from somebody else buying it and potentially confusing clients or ripping me off.

 Also, if you make it big and get into writing best sellers or being paid high fees for public speaking, then having your name is enough.

 Tony Robbins probably isn’t fretting because he’s using his own name.

-Similarly, companies like Amazon, Nike, Starbucks, Wal-Mart and Zappos aren’t concerned about having a domain that doesn’t explain what they do.
+Similarly, companies like Amazon, Nike, Starbucks, Sainsbury’s, and Zappos aren’t concerned about having a domain that doesn’t explain what they do.

 If your name is already taken as a dot com I’d still try and get the dot net, org, us, co.

 Or, if you live outside the US, your ccTLD (country code top-level domain) can be just as good.

-The other alternative is to drop your middle name or initial in the domain.
+The other alternative is to drop your middle name or initial into the domain.

-This will give you something, but unless you brand yourself that way already, then it doesn’t really help people who vaguely know you and taking a guess at your domain name.
+This will give you something, but unless you brand yourself that way already, then it doesn’t really help people who vaguely know you and take a guess at your domain name.

 Another option well worth exploring, if that is, you want local traffic would be something like lifecoachorlando.com